synga/Ionic_Popover_Issue/README.md

 Try pushing a page from the popover clicking in `Push with Dismiss`.
 PushedPage is pushed after ng-component, not inside of it and the problem is shown.

 Clicking in `Push without Dismiss` or `Push page` button everything is fine.

+Build for iOS to see the navbar issue, since it only occurs in iOS.